byui-cit/cit470/ab1/README.md

   - configure appropriate policy rules on each firewall, such that:
     - the endpoint devices in the **dmz**, **inside**, and **secure** zones can ping each other (using ICMP Ping protocol)
-    - the endpoint devices in the **dmz** and **inside** zones can successfully ping Google's public DNS server 8.8.8.8, and the webterm in the **inside** zone can access web sites such as www.google.com and www.bing.com
+    - the endpoint devices in the **dmz** and **inside** zones can successfully ping Google's public DNS server 8.8.8.8, and the webterm's browser (**inside** zone) can access web sites (such as Google, or Amazon, or Instagram, etc.)
-    - the endpoint device in the secure zone cannot ping or otherwise connect to any Internet host in the **outside** zone.
+- the endpoint device in the secure zone *cannot* ping or otherwise connect to any Internet host in the **outside** zone.

 ### Deliverable
 Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.